Glalie Best Moveset

 Best Build

-Glalie best EVs are Speed and HP
+Glalie best EVs are Sp.
+Def and Speed

 - Taunt